Test set for semantic shift detection

 Contact personFilip Miletic

-The test set is released under the Creative Commons BY-NC-SA 4.0 licence.
+The files below are released under the Creative Commons BY-NC-SA 4.0 licence.